MONTHLY GARDENING TIPS

 In the Garden

-• Prune rhododendrons and lilacs after they are done flowering.
-See How to Prune Lilacs and Pruning Rhododendrons for step-by-step guides!
+Prune rhododendrons and lilacs after they are done flowering.
+How to Prune Lilacs and Pruning Rhododendrons offer step-by-step guides for successful pruning.

-• Your plants need water to thrive, especially anything newly planted.
-Even if we get rain in June, it's rarely enough water to thoroughly soak a plant’s roots, so start a regular watering schedule now.
-Check out our Watering Tips for PNW Gardens.
+Your plants need consistent water to thrive - especially anything newly planted.
+Even if it rains in June, it’s usually not enough to fully soak the roots.
+Start a regular watering routine now to keep your garden healthy and growing.
+Need guidance?
+Check out Watering Tips for PNW Gardens.

 Edible Gardening

-• New to vegetable gardening?
+New to vegetable gardening?
+There’s still plenty of time to plant vegetables and herbs.
 Here’s How to Start a Vegetable Garden.

-• June is a great time to plant tomatoes, squash, cucumbers, lettuce, and more.
-Learn about Growing Warm-Season Vegetables in the PNW.
+June is a great time to plant tomatoes, squash, cucumbers, lettuce, and more.
+Read our guide to Growing Warm-Season Vegetables in the PNW.

-• Did you know that flowers can help your vegetables thrive?
-Discover The Secrets of Companion Planting!
+Did you know that certain flowers can help your vegetables thrive?
+Discover The Secrets of Companion Planting.

-• Apply pet-friendly Sluggo around strawberries and lettuce to keep pesky slugs away.
+Keep pesky slugs away from strawberries and lettuce by applying pet-friendly Sluggo.
 Learn about Growing Strawberries in the PNW.

 Lawn Care